laras126/uipic-fall15/info.md

 **Email list:**<br>
 {{site.class_email}}

+**This site:**<br>
+All information lives on this website.
+The [links page]({{ "/info/" | prepend: site.baseurl }}) has a ton of resources (though barely scratches the surface!) and I hope to answer most questions about the course itself on this page.

+Each week I will post details about the coming class in the [Classes]({{ "/classes/" | prepend: site.baseurl }}) section.
+You'll notice that future classes aren't completely laid out yet - I like to plan as we go so that we can account for any new concepts or trends that come up as the course progresses.
+That being said, if you would ever like to work ahead, let me know and I can provide some guidance.

 ## Class Format

 #### Flipped Classroom

 A ["flipped classroom"](http://en.wikipedia.org/wiki/Flipped_classroom) means that technical and linear content is learned outside of class time via tutorials and videos.
 Learning code itself is easily accomplished on your own, and I want our in-class time to be as valuable as possible, and will be spent discussing concepts and solving problems together.

+With that in mind, missing a class is critical.
+Try not to if you can help it, though the class post will be there for your reference.

 #### Pair Programming